You can measure a person’s greatness by what it takes to make them angry

 Meaning

-At its core, this quote means that a person’s true caliber isn’t shown in their successes, but in their reactions to setbacks and provocations.
-The “greatness” is their emotional maturity and self-control.
+This quote means that a person’s true caliber isn’t shown in their successes, but in their reactions to setbacks and provocations.
+The greatness is their emotional maturity and self-control.

 Explanation